bitsofcotton/p2/README.md

     # This makes 3-depth jammer to black-box of 3-depth jammer.
     # Once we might saturate them as a result of false positive, then,
     # they're slipped.
 So our machine (or ourself) might be infected.

+    ... | p2qt | ...
+    # if left hand side is made by something feedback to be controlled,
+    # we make jam out them but this is only with the usual method.
+    # we can also use ... | cr.py D p2qt p2qt | ... chain.

 # XXX
 The p\*-series makes the hypothesis the function is unique and how to use internal status is completely only unique.